This year, for the first time ever, we will be served up a winter World Cup, with the 2022 tournament in Qatar set to

 The competition will be the final World Cup to feature 32 teams before FIFA increase the countries involved to 48 for the 2026 tournament - which will be jointly-hosted by Canada, Mexico and the United States.

-There are several qualification paths around the world for the tournament, and some nations have already secured their ticket to the Middle East.
-Here's your one-stop guide to every team that has qualified for the 2022 World Cup so far, as well as a short explainer about the finer details of the competition...
+There were several qualification paths around the world for the tournament and all 32 participating teams have now been confirmed.
+Here's your one-stop guide to every side that has qualified for the 2022 World Cup, as well as a short explainer about the finer details of the competition...

 Which teams have qualified for the 2022 World Cup?

 This one should surprise nobody.
 As hosts, Qatar were the first team to 'qualify' for the tournament and they have invested heavily in their national side since winning the bidding process in 2010.